 You may wind up making more money in the long run if you sell at or just under the comps, if that helps you avoid paying capital gains tax.

 Selling for a little less may also save you money, too—if it helps the house sell sooner rather than later.

 You’ll be shelling out money to cover the bills for the house every month you continue to own the home.
 The sooner you sell it the less you pay in operating costs.
 And you don’t want buyers to view a dark, unlit home because you forgot to pay the power company.

 The clock is working against you so the faster you make decisions and the more realistic you can be about price and preparations, the better off you and your family will be during this stressful time.

-While selling your deceased parents’ home is always a difficult step emotionally, the actual sale process of the house can be simplified by following these steps and with the help of experienced professionals.
+While selling your deceased parents’ home is always a difficult step emotionally, you can simplify the process by following these steps with the help of experienced professionals.

 Header Image Source: (rSnapshotPhotos/ Shutterstock)